louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 She also suffered from chronic renal disease, chronic anaemia, high-blood pressure, cerebral vascular disease (with left hemiparesis after an ischaemic vascular accident) and dyslipidaemia.

 Physical examination revealed a calm, awaked but disoriented patient.
 She was slightly dehydrated, haemodynamically well and afebrile.
 Her abdomen was diffusely painful, with rebound tenderness, especially in the lower quadrants.
 In the left inguinal region, a painful tense mass, of nearly 5 cm was documented.
 No inflammatory signs were visible and no external genitalia anomalies were found.
 Laboratory results were within normal ranges.

 An incarcerated inguinal/femoral hernia was the initial hypothesis and so a pelvic ultrasound (US) was requested.

 Investigations

-The attending radiologist performed an US scan and complemented it with a pelvic CT scan (figures 1 – 3).
+The attending radiologist performed an US scan and complemented it with a pelvic CT scan (figures 1–3).
 On the left femoral duct, a well-defined, fine-walled, non-pure cystic formation was identified; admitting the continuity with the intestinal segment, the possibility of an incarcerated femoral hernia was considered.
 The same formation also appeared to be in continuity with the round ligament, suggesting the presence of canal of Nuck cyst.

 Figure 1
 Pelvic ultrasound scan.

 Figure 2
 Transverse section of pelvic CT scan.
-White arrow showing a ‘fine-walled, non-pure cystic formation’, hernial sac.
+White arrow showing a 'fine-walled, non-pure cystic formation', hernial sac.

 Figure 3
 Coronal section of pelvic CT scan.
-White arrow showing a ‘fine-walled, non-pure cystic formation’, hernial sac.
+White arrow showing a 'fine-walled, non-pure cystic formation', hernial sac.

 ---